narqo/syseng_exporter/README.md

 > 4. If you were in control of the microservice, which exported metrics would you add or modify next?

-As it was said in the original task, it's a good idea to expose metrics in a format that could be directly consumed by a metrics aggrerator.
-This reduces the amount of intermediate componets in the whole system.
+As it was said in the original task, it's a good idea to expose metrics in a format that could be directly consumed by a metrics aggregator.
+This reduces the number of intermediate componets in the whole system.

 In addition to metrics related to service's business logic, one might want to expose data related to specific programming languages, e.g. number of goroutines of GC timmings for Golang, as well as system metrics like memory and CPU utilization.

-Depening on what exactly the application is doing, it's might be a good idea to provide data related to the internals of request processing.
-Timmings for RPC calls and DB querying are the candidates here.
+Depending on what exactly the application is doing, it might be a good idea to provide data related to the internals of request processing.
+Timings for RPC calls and DB querying are the candidates here.

 [1]: https://github.com/moby/moby/releases/tag/v17.05.0-ce-rc1